Do “Non-Tensioned” Screens Really Cause Wrinkles?

 Structure Matters More

-At 150 inches, the frame, base, support system, and material stiffness are all critical.
+At 150 inches, the base, support system, material stiffness, and lifting accuracy are all critical.

-Instead of judging only by “tensioned” or “non-tensioned,” users should look at the real engineering factors.
+Instead of judging only by “tensioned” or “non-tensioned,” users should look at the real engineering factors behind screen flatness.

 UST-specific ALR material